 - Jessica Hronchek (Art and Art History, Computer Science, Dance, Music, Theatre)

-- Michael DeNotto (English, History, Modern and Classical Languages, Religion, Philosophy)
+- Michael DeNotto (English, History, World Languages and Cultures, Religion, Philosophy)

 - Dave O’Brien (Biology, Chemistry, Engineering, Geology, Physics)